meidoworks/nekoq-component/README.md

-# nekoq-component-gpl
+# nekoq-component
-extensions of nekoq, which are from GPL series projects
+extensions of nekoq, which are from other projects